sendgrid/sendgrid-python/USAGE.md

 **This endpoint allows you to retrieve a list of all sender identities that have been created for your account.**

 Sender Identities are required to be verified before use.
-If your domain has been whitelabeled it will auto verify on creation.
-Otherwise, an email will be sent to the `from.email`.
+If your domain has been authenticated it will auto verify on creation.
+Otherwise an email will be sent to the `from.email`.

 ### GET /senders